Kalash004/PraxeDC4U/CookieService/Readme.md

 GetCookieFloat("key")

 - SESSION
-In order to get normal cookies you have to invoke GetSessionCookie[Data_type]("key") method.
+In order to get session cookies you have to invoke GetSessionCookie[Data_type]("key") method.

 -- Variations --
 GetSessionCookieString("key")